mazwat/mazwat.github.io/final-submission-preparation.md

 # Preparation for your Final Submission

-You are rapidly approaching your COMP140
+You are rapidly approaching your COMP140 Assignment 1 deadline.
+I have prepared this information to support your submission and help you prepare the resources you need to submit.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM1NTk2NDI2XX0=
+eyJoaXN0b3J5IjpbLTEwMTMzOTMxMSwyMzU1OTY0MjZdfQ==
 -->